Introduction to Agile Training Course

 - Estimating size and complexity.

-- Creating a release plan.
+- Creating a release plan with forecast delivery dates.

 Introduction to Agile Outcomes